Last update Jan. 15, 2021

-Sulfonylureas stimulate endogenous insulin secretion.
-They can cause hypoglycemia.
+Sulfonylurea that stimulates endogenous insulin secretion.
+May cause hypoglycemia.

-Its pharmacokinetic data (moderately high molecular weight and very high percentage of plasma protein binding) explain the zero or negligible passage into breast milk observed (Serrano 2014, Glatstein 2009, Feig 2007and 2005).
+Its pharmacokinetic data (moderately high molecular weight, very high percentage of plasma protein binding and high volume of distribution) explain the zero or negligible passage into breast milk observed (Feig 2005).

 List of WHO essential medicines: compatible with breastfeeding (WHO / UNICEF 2002).